 The following description, together with the additional information we include in any applicable prospectus supplement, summarizes the material features, terms and provisions of any debt securities that we may offer under this prospectus.
 This summary does not purport to be exhaustive and may not contain all of the information that is important to you.
 Therefore, you should read the applicable prospectus supplement relating to the debt securities and any other offering materials that we may provide.
 We may issue debt securities from time to time, in one or more series, as senior, subordinated or junior subordinated debt, as convertible or non-convertible debt and as secured or unsecured debt.
-Unless otherwise stated in the applicable prospectus supplement, we will not be limited in the amount of debt securities that we may issue, and neither senior debt securities nor subordinated debt securities will be secured by any of our property or assets.
-While the terms we have summarized below may apply generally to any debt securities that we may offer under this prospectus supplement.
+Unless otherwise stated in the applicable prospectus supplement, we will not be limited in the amount of debt securities that we may issue, and neither senior debt securities nor subordinated or junior subordinated debt securities will be secured by any of our property or assets.
+While the terms we have summarized below may apply generally to any debt securities that we may offer under this prospectus, we will describe the particular terms of any debt securities that we may offer in more detail in the applicable prospectus supplement.
 The terms of any debt securities offered under a prospectus supplement may differ from the terms described below.
 For any debt securities that we may offer, an indenture (and any relevant supplemental indenture) will contain additional important terms and provisions and will be incorporated by reference as an exhibit to the registration statement that includes this prospectus or as an exhibit to a current report on Form 8-K incorporated by reference in this prospectus.
 Unless the context requires otherwise, whenever we refer to the indentures, we also are referring to any supplemental indentures that specify the terms of a particular series of debt securities.